Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Salvador Ramos: Everything we know about Texas school mass shooter

-Eighteen-year-old Uvalde high school student reportedly shot his grandmother before driving to Robb Elementary School
+Eighteen-year-old Uvalde high school student shot his grandmother before driving to Robb Elementary School where he killed 21 people

 Video appears to show gunman walking around school grounds armed with rifle

-The gunman who killed at least 19 children and two adults at Robb Elementary School in Uvalde, Texas, on Tuesday has been named as 18-year-old Salvador Ramos.
+New details continue to emerge about Salvador Ramos, the gunman who killed 19 children and two adults in a mass shooting at Robb Elementary School in Uvalde, Texas, last Tuesday.

-Governor Greg Abbott said Ramos, who was eventually shot dead by law enforcement officers, was “the sheer face of evil”.
+Texas Governor Greg Abbott has described the 18-year-old, who was eventually shot dead by law enforcement officers, as “the sheer face of evil”.

 Ramos was a student at Uvalde High School and lived in the small city 80 miles west of San Antonio.